 Give It a Modern Touch

-To keep your design from looking full-on farmhouse add modern accents.
-Industrial lighting, hardware, and fixtures can keep everything from looking too old-fashioned.
+To keep your design from looking full-on farmhouse adds modern accents and contemporary elements.
+There are plenty of simple things you can do to give an old farmhouse a second life.
+Industrial lighting, hardware, and fixtures can add a contemporary spin and keep traditional farmhouses from looking too old-fashioned.

 “We used a lot of matte black lighting with brass accents and a few wood fixtures to add the right amount of modern,” explained Brooke.
 Pick the metal that works best for your aesthetic or mix and match!
 There are no hard and fast rules.